-I continue to grow the overseas audience, with roughly 36% of the page views coming from non US IP addresses.
-Persons from The UK, followed by Canada, Netherlands, Australia and Germany are the top five non-US readers of this blog.
+I continue to grow the overseas audience, with roughly 36% of the page views coming from non-US IP addresses.
+Persons from The UK, followed by Canada, Netherlands, Australia, and Germany are the top five non-US readers of this blog.

 Clear Channel Communications RIFs employees

-We are all aware of the “reduction in force” or RIF (a term used by the US armed forces in the mid 1990’s), as it is called by Clear Channel Broadcasting.
+We are all aware of the “reduction in force” or RIF (a term used by the US armed forces in the mid-1990s), as it is called by Clear Channel Broadcasting.
 One could also call it the iUnheartEmployees program.
 Small and medium market stations bore the brunt of these reductions, although major markets were not immune either.
 According to Clear Channel, this will “deliver a much better product to listeners than we have in the past.”
 Also, they plan to “generate higher ratings for our advertisers and marketing partners and give our best people bigger roles.”
 Of course, the definition of “much better product,” is subjective and depends on one’s point of view.

 In addition to that, the Brand Management Teams indicate the inception of nationwide network radio or at least nationwide radio format standardization, which is almost the same thing.
-This trend will further eliminate the need for local program directors, local news, local anything.
-With greater commitments to the iHeartRadio and the hiring of Bob Pittman as CEO, expect more in the way of new media, internet distribution and so on, possibly at the expense of terrestrial radio transmission.
+This trend will further eliminate the need for local program directors, local news, and local anything.
+With greater commitments to iHeartRadio and the hiring of Bob Pittman as CEO, expect more in the way of new media, internet distribution, and so on, possibly at the expense of terrestrial radio transmission.

 Clear Channel owns approximately 850 of the nation’s 11,293 commercial AM and FM radio stations.

 We are also aware of the Cumulus-Citadel deal, which leaves one less large company on the field and greatly improves Cumulus’s major market presence.
-In addition to several radio stations, Cumulus also acquires what used to be ABC radio networks and satellite distribution system.
+In addition to several radio stations, Cumulus also acquires what used to be ABC radio networks and satellite distribution systems.
 Prior to the merger, Citadel had several satellite radio formats ranging from Top 40/CHR to 24/7 Comedy.
 There is no word on how the merger will change those formats and what Cumulus plans to do with them.
-I would speculate that similar to Clear Channel, national type formats are in the works for Cumulus as well.
+I would speculate that similar to Clear Channel, national-type formats are in the works for Cumulus as well.